MicrosoftDocs/architecture-center/docs/framework/devops/monitoring.md

 ### Container Insights

-Should your application run on Azure Kubernetes Service, Azure Monitor allows you to easily monitor the state of your cluster, nodes and pods.
-Extremely easy to configure for AKS clusters, Container Insights delivers quick, visual and actionable information: from the CPU and memory pressure of your nodes to the logs of individual Kubernetes pods.
+Should your application run on Azure Kubernetes Service, Azure Monitor allows you to easily monitor the state of your cluster, nodes, and pods.
+Easy to configure for AKS clusters, Container Insights delivers quick, visual, and actionable information: from the CPU and memory pressure of your nodes to the logs of individual Kubernetes pods.

 Additionally, for operators that prefer using the open source Kubernetes monitoring tool Prometheus but still like the ease of use of Azure Monitor Container Insights, both solutions can integrate with each other.